French City Demands British Crown Jewels

 The petition, which has already been signed by hundreds of supporters of the cause, is addressed directly to Queen Elizabeth who is expected to be sent the official petition at the beginning of autumn.
 Of course, they might have chosen the wrong recipient as the Queen does not, in fact, own the Crown Jewels; unlike her personal jewellery collection, the Crown Jewels belong to the state and people – not the Monarch personally.
 Moreover, the current crown jewels have little to do with the original ones that had belonged to Plantagenet and Tudor Monarchs; after the English Revolution, the original coronation jewels were melted down on Oliver Cromwell’s orders.

 Even the Angers Council realises the petition has “little chance of success”.
 Nevertheless, it is likely to have achieved its main aim – attract attention to the city.
-Indeed, the spokesmen for the Council encouraged the British to visit Angers, which still has some impressive medieval structures dating back to the Plantagenet era.Filed under British Royals
+Indeed, the spokesmen for the Council encouraged the British to visit Angers, which still has some impressive medieval structures dating back to the Plantagenet era.Filed under The United Kingdom

-Tagged British Crown Jewels, Elizabeth II, France, House of Plantagenet, Jewellery.
+Tagged British Crown Jewels, Elizabeth II of the United Kingdom, France, House of Plantagenet, Jewellery.